kyma-project/api-gateway/docs/user/tutorials/01-10-mtls-authentication/configure-mtls-Gardener-certs.md

 ## Context
 mTLS (mutual TLS) provides two‑way authentication: the client verifies the server's identity and the server verifies the client's identity.
 To enforce this authentication, the mTLS Gateway requires the following values:
-- the server private key
+- The server private key
-- the server certificate chain (server certificate plus any intermediate CAs)
+- The server certificate chain (server certificate plus any intermediate certificate authorities (CAs))
-- the client root CA used to validate presented client certificates.
+- The client root CA used to validate presented client certificates Each client connecting through the mTLS Gateway must have a valid client certificate and key and trust the server's root CA.

-Each client connecting through the mTLS Gateway must have a valid client certificate and key and trust the server's root CA.
+Specifically, in this procedure, you generate certificates using the following approach:

-In this procedure, Gardener’s Certificate resource requests a publicly trusted server certificate from Let’s Encrypt and creates a Secret that stores the certificate and private key.
+- Gardener’s Certificate custom resource (CR) requests a publicly trusted server certificate from Let’s Encrypt and creates a Secret that stores the certificate and private key.
+Therefore, the clients must trust Let's Encrypt, which is the CA that signs the server's certificate.
+Most modern HTTP clients already trust Let's Encrypt.

-Because Gardener manages only the server certificate and key, you must supply the client root CA and create yet another Secret storing this value.
-Moreover, all clients interacting with the server (Kyma workloads) must trust the server's root CA (Let's Encrypt) and have their respective client certificate chains installed.
-This procedure uses self-signed client certificates, but for production use, it's strongly advised to use certificates issued by a trusted CA instead.
+- Client certificates are self-signed.
+For production use, it's strongly advised to use certificates issued by a trusted CA instead.

 ## Prerequisites